-The dialog box for the Format > Paragraph command has a button called Character.
+In the dialog box for the Format > Paragraph command, you will also find a button called Character on the Paragraph property sheet.
 With the help of this button, you can modify the character formatting (font, text style, etc.) for entire paragraphs.
-This is especially useful in paragraph styles (see section "Paragraph styles", beginning on page 125).
+This is especially useful in paragraph styles (see section "Paragraph styles", beginning on page 123).

-To change the character formatting of complete paragraphs, select the paragraphs you want to change, invoke Format > Paragraph and click on the Character button.
-A dialog box like the one for Format > Character will appear and let you set up the desired character format (see chapter "Character formatting", beginning on page 65).
+To change the character formatting of complete paragraphs, select the paragraphs you want to change, invoke Format > Paragraph and click on this button.
+A dialog box like the one for Format > Character will appear and let you set up the desired character format (see chapter "Character formatting", beginning on page 63).